web-dom/joss/README.md

 ## Easier error handling

 Because JSON is a more flexable structure than a binary format.
-Error handling is easier to implement into the spec.
+Error handling is easier and more expressive to implement into the spec.

 ## Web assembly currently has poor support for multiple outputs and even then it might not be enough